-The commonly noted adverse effects are pain in the injected site, tiredness, and fever.
+The commonly noted adverse effects are a pain in the injected site, tiredness, and fever.
 All these symptoms can be reduced with the help of medications like Paracetamol.

 The ill effects of alcohol consumption and its interaction with the COVID-19 vaccine are not identified yet.
 However, it is not advisable to consume alcohol to prevent abnormal complications.

 People who were previously affected by COVID-19 did not show a complete development of immunity even after getting cured of the condition.
 Therefore, the vaccination is recommended for people who have recovered too.
-Such people can take the vaccine 4-8 weeks after recovery.
+Such people can take the vaccine four to eight weeks after recovery.

 Yes, people with chronic conditions like diabetes, heart conditions, renal problems, and pulmonary conditions can receive this vaccine.
 Also, the vaccines reduce the mortality rate in these patients.

 The two immunity issues related to the vaccine are immunosuppression and immunodeficiency.
 Immunosuppression is seen in HIV (human immunodeficiency virus) patients, whereas immunodeficiency is seen in people with congenital disorders.

 Yes, there are no restrictions on taking the regular medications.
 Stopping other medications abruptly can cause other complications, so it is not recommended.

 Patients with bleeding disorders should take the vaccines only under the supervision of a medical professional.
 If these patients were admitted to the hospital recently, then they are advised to delay the process of vaccination.

 There are no special precautions to be followed.
 If the receiver of the vaccine gets any abnormal side effects, they are advised to visit the doctor immediately.

 Breastfeeding women are advised to get their vaccinations as soon as possible.
-Many breastfeeding mothers who received COVID-19 vaccine were successful in developing antibodies for themselves and for their baby.
-Researchers from Harvard, Brigham, and women’s hospital show that breastfeeding mothers and pregnant women had a strong immune response when compared to those who were not pregnant or breastfeeding.
+Many breastfeeding mothers who received COVID-19 vaccination were successful in developing antibodies for themselves and their babies.
+Researchers from Harvard, Brigham, and a women’s hospital show that breastfeeding mothers and pregnant women had a strong immune response when compared to those who were not pregnant or breastfeeding.
 In addition to this, the placenta and umbilical cord blood were examined, and it was identified that babies who were given birth by mothers who received vaccines showed an elevated level of immunity.